 |Credit Line:||Gift of Mrs. Florence B. Sherman, 1895|

 Woodblock print of satiric commentary on Sino-Japanese War of 1894-5.
 Titled Three Cheers from Hell, it is part of a series titled Hyaku sen Haku sho or One Hundred Selections, One Hundred Laughs, printed in September-November of 1894 by artist Kobayashi Kiyochika and publisher Matsumoto Heikichi.
-This single sheet print portrays Emma, judge and king of the Buddhist hell, standing behind a podium/table with an attendant at his left and two heads on a stand on his right as he is faces a crowd of drowned sailors from the Chinese fleet.
-Japanese inscription at top gives title and commentary.
+This single sheet print portrays a Chinese man recoiling in terror at the sight of two Japanese soldier dolls, flags and a turtle.
+Japanese characters at the top.

 Current & Past Exhibitions:

 |Images of Victory: Woodblock Prints from the Sino-Japanese War (04 Nov 1995 - 31 Aug 1996)||View Objects in Exhibition|

 You may also be interested in these objects: